Iran Threatens Revenge As It Mourns Guards Killed By US - UrduPoint

 "The US bears responsibility for all consequences of its rogue adventurism," he added.

-Zarif and his top aides held an urgent meeting to assess the situation, the ministry spokesman said.
+Zarif and his top aides held an urgent meeting to assess the situation, the ministry said.

 A former Guards chief said revenge would be exacted on the United States.